 “A relatively new senior leader in an overstretched and underfunded organisation comes up against what they perceive to be feet-dragging and a lack of cooperation from their junior subordinates.”

-Training in Delivering Compelling Feedback
+Training in Delivering Constructive Feedback

 Conflict resolution